survivejs/react-book/manuscript/15_language_features.md

 Especially `export default` is useful if you prefer to keep your modules focused.
 The `persist` function is an example of such.
 Regular `export` is useful for collecting multiple functions below the same umbrella.

+T> Given the ES6 module syntax is statically analyzable, it enables tooling such as [analyze-es6-modules](https://www.npmjs.com/package/analyze-es6-modules).

 ### Aliasing Imports

 Sometimes it can be handy to alias imports.
 Example: